 Most of us have an urge to broadcast…to “call ourselves into existence against the obliterating silence” that Michael Harris verbalizes in his provocative book, The End of Absence.
-I don’t tweet or Facebook, and I don’t own a smartphone (for reasons best left unsaid).
+I don’t tweet or InstaGram, I rarely do Facebook, and I don’t own a smartphone (for reasons best left unsaid).
 But I like to write, and share my ideas.
-Longitudes is a forum that lets me do this.
+Longitudes on WordPress is a social medium that lets me do this.
 Writing is a responsibility, and I take it seriously.

-In addition to longitudes, I’ve “broadcast” myself in two books.
+In addition my blogging on longitudes, I’ve “broadcast” myself in two books.
 In September 2018, I completed a hiking memoir called Evergreen Dreaming: Trail Tales of an Aging Hiker, published by my own Longitudes Press.

 Here’s a book overview, taken from the back cover of Evergreen Dreaming:

 A 55-year-old man with a yen for the outdoors feels time running out.
 One day he decides to dig out his old backpack from the basement and hike a section of the Appalachian Trail.
 He doesn’t know that this weeklong hike through Georgia and North Carolina will propel him into other mountain adventures, culminating in a mystical trip to the Continental Divide to follow the footsteps of a childhood friend.

 In this thoughtful, well-written memoir, Peter Kurtz leads the reader along dirt paths across multiple mountains, meeting eccentric characters, battling blisters and boulders, and sharing one campsite with a disgruntled bear.
 Along the way, he candidly shares his thoughts on age, environment, culture, and technology.
 His walking stick, which he names “Kip,” becomes a companion and talisman, helping to trigger potent memories that eventually result in a hike into the “red-orange glow of the West” to get closer to the real Kip.